danklotz/openNotes/micro-reviews.md

 - [Dune: Part II](https://www.imdb.com/title/tt15239678/).
 This is a much better movie than part I. The visuals are still breathtaking, but now characters, pacing and story also became great.
 I also liked how a lot of the future visions that go beyond the story where weaved into.
 The movie has its problems, but its still great.
 Outside of the fandom, however, its a must see for science fiction fans.
 - [Dr. Strange](https://www.imdb.com/title/tt1211837/?ref_=nm_flmg_t_8_act).
 An ok movie.
 However, it could be so much better if the plot would just be more intriguing.
 - [Dr. Strange 2](https://www.imdb.com/title/tt9419884/?ref_=tt_sims_tt_i_6).
 Boring.
 - [Drive-Away Dolls](https://www.imdb.com/title/tt19356262/?ref_=nv_sr_srsg_0_tt_1_nm_0_q_rive-Away%2520Dolls).
-A Cohen withouth its brother.
+A Cohen without its brother.
 I understand why the Drive-Away Dools got such mixed reviews.
 The humor is quite at times quite blunt and a lot of scenes are overacted.
 Even I recognized that.
-But, appart from that the experience feels like a light-harded movie from the brothers with all elements that I like about their movies, less of the darkness, and some to loud scenes.
+But, apart from that the experience feels like a light hearted movie from the brothers with all elements that I like about their movies, less of the darkness, and some to loud scenes.
 - [Dungeons and Dragons: Honor Among Thieves](https://www.imdb.com/title/tt2906216/?ref_=fn_al_tt_1).
 This movie is surprisingly funny and light-hearted.
 It follows the formula from [Guardians of the Galaxy](https://www.imdb.com/title/tt2015381/?ref_=nv_sr_srsg_0_tt_8_nm_0_q_guaradians%2520of%2520the%2520) in that a untrustworthy, „useless“ leader assembles a band of misfits and saves the day.
 Cool.

 - **E**